Center of Excellence in Urology & Men's Health

 Month 3+

-Final surgical outcome achieved.
-Assessment for staged reconstruction if needed.
+Surgical outcome stabilizes.
+Assessment for staged reconstruction if further correction is needed.

 Frequently Asked Questions